-The Short Term Trading Market (STTM) was implemented in Adelaide and Sydney in September 2010 and Brisbane in December 2011.
+The STTM was implemented in Adelaide and Sydney in September 2010 and Brisbane in December 2011.
 It was part of a package of reforms by the Ministerial Council on Energy (MCE), which also included the National Gas Services Bulletin Board, Gas Statement of Opportunities and the establishment of a national gas market operator.
-183

-In recommending the establishment of the STTM, the Gas Market Leaders Group, an industry-led body established by the MCE, set out the following objectives for the market: 184
+In recommending the establishment of the STTM, the Gas Market Leaders Group, an industry-led body established by the MCE, set out the following objectives for the market:

-- Establish a mandatory price based balancing mechanism for gas delivered and withdrawn from defined market hubs, replacing existing gas balancing arrangements at delivery points within hubs. - Facilitate gas trading on a daily basis at market driven short-term prices. - Provide pricing signals and facilitate secondary trading between shippers and users, for gas-fired generators, for trading over interconnecting pipelines between hubs, and to facilitate greater demand side response.185
+- Establish a mandatory price-based balancing mechanism for gas delivered and withdrawn from defined market hubs, replacing existing gas balancing arrangements at delivery points within hubs. - Facilitate gas trading on a daily basis at market driven short-term prices. - Provide price signals and facilitate secondary trading between shippers and users, and to facilitate greater demand side response.

-Taking into account these objectives, the STTM was designed as a day-ahead market for the trade of wholesale gas between transmission and distribution pipelines.
-STTM hubs are primarily used for:
+Taking into account these objectives, the STTM was designed as a day-ahead market for the trade of wholesale gas at the point of entry to distribution networks.
+STTM hubs are used for:

-- providing a competitive service for participants to manage daily gas imbalances;
+- providing a competitive service for participants to manage daily gas imbalances; and - commodity trading.

-and

-- commodity trading.